 We must find ways to come together to make decisions in the best interests of everyone.
 There will always be competing priorities on where to spend time and resources.

-There are different ways to make decisions in groups, and creating spaces for healthy disagreement and sharing of ideas is not something that happens by accident.
+There are different ways to make decisions in groups.
+Creating spaces for healthy disagreement and sharing of ideas is not something that happens by accident.
 We need to find ways to teach ourselves and each other how to do it.

 Many ideas don’t require too much fuss.
 Most people are happy when someone is motivated to get on with it and are encouraging and supportive.